 “Agency Agreement” means the issue and paying agency agreement, dated on or about the date of this Agreement, between the Issuer[, the Guarantor] and the Agent, providing for the issuance of and payment on the Notes.

-“Agent” means [ ] acting as issue agent and as paying agent [and [ ] acting as sub-paying agent] for the Notes and any successor or additional agent appointed in accordance with the Agency Agreement.
+“Agent” means [●] acting as issue agent and as paying agent [and [●] acting as sub-paying agent] for the Notes and any successor or additional agent appointed in accordance with the Agency Agreement.

-[“Australian Dollars” and “AUD” denote the lawful currency of Australia; and “Australian Dollar Note” means a Note denominated in Australian Dollars.]

-“Business Day” means a day (other than a Saturday or Sunday) on which banks are open for general business in [London] [and [ ]].
+“Business Day” means a day (other than a Saturday or Sunday) on which banks are open for general business in London [and [●]].

-[“Canadian Dollars” and “CAD” denote the lawful currency of Canada; and “Canadian Dollar Note” means a Note denominated in Canadian Dollars.]

 “Clearing System” means Clearstream Banking, société anonyme (“Clearstream, Luxembourg”), Euroclear Bank S.A./N.V. (“Euroclear”) or any other clearing system from time to time agreed between the Dealers and the Issuer.

-“[CURRENCY] Equivalent” means on any day:

-(a) in relation to any [CURRENCY] Note, the nominal amount of such Note; and

-(b) in relation to any Note denominated or to be denominated in any other currency, the amount in [CURRENCY] which would be required to purchase the nominal amount of such Note as expressed in such other currency at the spot rate of exchange for the purchase of such other currency with [CURRENCY], as quoted by the Agent at or about 11.00 a.m. ([Brussels/London] time) on such day.

-“Dealer” means the Original Dealer (including [ ] in its capacity as Arranger) or an Additional Dealer but excluding any institution whose appointment as a dealer has been terminated under Clause 7.1 (Termination) provided that where any such institution has been appointed as Dealer in relation to a particular issue of Notes or period of time, the expression “Dealer” or “Dealers” shall only mean or include such institution in relation to such Notes or that time period.
+“Dealer” means the Original Dealer (including [●] in its capacity as Arranger) or an Additional Dealer but excluding any institution whose appointment as a dealer has been terminated under Clause 7.1 (Termination) provided that where any such institution has been appointed as Dealer in relation to a particular issue of Notes or period of time, the expression “Dealer” or “Dealers” shall only mean or include such institution in relation to such Notes or that time period.

 “Deed of Covenant” means the Deed of Covenant, dated on or about the date of this Agreement, executed by the Issuer in respect of Global Notes issued under the Agency Agreement.